elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/adding_interaction.md

 new value to `characterPositionX` every time we press a key on the keyboard.

 In the `initialModel`, we set our `characterPositionX` value to `50`.
 Now with every key press we're increasing that value by `15`.
-So if you press any key four times, the character will move to the right by a total of 60 pixels.
+In other words, if you press any key four times, the character will move to the right by a total of 60 pixels.

 ## Setting the Correct Keys